cryptoguy55/cryptoguy55/Readme.md

 - I am very familiar with ROR and Golang and several javascript frameworks.

-- 🌱 I’m currently learning Blockchain and pancakeswap v2
+- 🌱 I have good experience with Blockchain and pancakeswap v2

 - ❓ Ask me about anything related to Ruby on Rail and React.js technologies